terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 The GitHub configuration repository must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

+For more details about this use-case please refer to the Enterprise Application Service product documentation section available [here](https://www.ibm.com/docs/en/ease?topic=deploy-run-your-application-option)

 ### Build, Deploy and Run use case input parameters

 The following optional input parameters are required in order to pre-configure the Enterprise Application Service instance for the Build, deploy and run use case: